seanshoffman/python-build-cli-planner-app/tasks.md

 -  `is_due()`, which will indicate whether the deadline of a reminder has passed
 -  `__iter__()` which will allow our reminder to be serialized into a CSV file.

 The modern way of implementing customised Abstract Base Classes in Python is to use the `abc` module, whereas for implementing some standard interfaces it is recommended to use the `collections.abc` submodule.
-We will see how to emply both.
+We will see how to employ both.

 ## Task three - Implementing an abstract base class using the `ABCMeta` Metaclass